Hard Corps: Uprising: Reception

+Hard Corps: Uprising received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.
+Game Informer and Official Xbox Magazine gave the game a favorable review while it was still in development.

-Hard Corps: Uprising was generally well received.
-Daemon Hatfield of IGN gave the game an 8.5/10 saying "If you've ever been into Contra or Metal Slug or action movies, Hard Corps: Uprising is for you".
+Daemon Hatfield of IGN said, "If you've ever been into Contra or Metal Slug or action movies, Hard Corps: Uprising is for you."
 He criticized Arcade Mode for being too punishing but praised Rising Mode for its upgrade system which decreased difficulty for players.
 He also praised the detail and art direction of the game, enjoying the anime feel of the game and the many things happening in the background (like the giant snake boss moving in the background in Level 1).
-Nathan Meunier of GameSpot gave the game a 7/10 saying "If the unmistakable opening prog-metal guitar riff and the frenzy of bullets that erupt from the get-go aren't a dead giveaway, the game's sadistic difficulty should be enough to jog your memory".
+Nathan Meunier of GameSpot said, "If the unmistakable opening prog-metal guitar riff and the frenzy of bullets that erupt from the get-go aren't a dead giveaway, the game's sadistic difficulty should be enough to jog your memory."
 His main issue was the brutal gameplay and multiple cheap shots encountered during the game.
 He advises players that they should not go solo unless they are hard core players.
 He too praised the art style, saying "The beautiful hand-drawn art style has a pleasant anime vibe that updates the otherwise classic run-and-gun gameplay.
 Not only does each stage offer a stark visual contrast from the previous one, but they also throw in new and unexpected twists that break up the flow."
-Contra Central said it's highly creative game that changes constantly and keeps you wake.
+Contra Central said it's highly creative game that changes constantly and keeps the player awake.
 They also pointed that hand-drawn art style, which has a pleasant anime vibe, gives new life to classic run-and-gun gameplay.

+Since its release, the Xbox 360 version sold 71,042 units worldwide by the end of 2011.